 - Leeway angle and its effect on the Hydrodynamic forces;

-- Centre of Effort (CE) on the sails and Centre of Lateral Resistance (CLR) on hull and rudders.
+- Center of Effort (CE) on the sails and Center of Lateral Resistance ( CLR) on hull and rudders.

 The characteristics of the sail are given below.
 More information on how the forces are calculated will be given when discussing the boat performance.

 Its maximum force coefficient occurs at an angle of incidence of the apparent wind to the chord (roughly, the boom) of 15 degrees, α , and is Ct = 1.55.
 Another important angle is epsilon, ε , where tan(ε ) = drag/Lift . α – ε is normally positive and is the angle that the direction of the cross-wind force is forward of the perpendicular to the chord of the sail.
 This angle is forward of the chord because the front part of the sail produces the greatest force and the sail is more curved here just after the luff.
 This is advantageous because it throws the direction of the force more forward, which is the whole point in driving the boat.
 I will assume that the main sheet adjusts the sail so that the angle of incidence is always 15 deg. whenever possible.
 It will not be possible when the wind is coming from abaft because the shroud places a limit on how far the sail can be let out.
 I assume that the boom cannot be let out beyond 60 deg.
 It is also not possible, and has to be eased, if it would otherwise capsize the boat , and also if the boat is pointing very close to the wind.